Understanding the Childhood Obesity Epidemic

 (Height in meters) x (Height in meters)

 The normal range of BMI for adults is 18.5-24.9.
 A BMI of less than 18.5 is considered underweight.
-A BMI between 25 and 29.9 is considered overweight while a BMI of 30 and over is considered obese.
+A BMI between 25 and 29.9 is considered overweight while a BMI of 30 and over is considered severe obesity.
 Some also define morbid obesity as a BMI greater than 40.

 For children, BMI is calculated in the same fashion as for adults, but there are no absolute numbers of BMI defining normal and overweight.
 Instead, you have to calculate BMI and plot it on a BMI curve and find the percentile for a child.
 There is a BMI curve for males and a separate one for females, ages two to 18 years.

 The exact definition does not matter as much as knowing what the BMI percentile of the child is and if it is normal or abnormal, increasing or decreasing.
-For simplicity sake, we will use overweight and obese interchangeably.
+For simplicity sake, we will use excess weight and obesity interchangeably.

 For children less than two years of age there is no BMI curve available.
 Instead, you can plot the measurement on the “weight for length curve” that can be found on the “growth curve” used by healthcare providers.
 Normal weight is when this measurement falls between the five and 95 percentiles.
 A child with a “weight for length” that plots less than five percent is considered underweight and greater than the 95 percent is considered overweight.